|

 Located on the east coast of Africa, the United Republic of Tanzania was formed by a merger of two dissimilar British colonies, Tanganyika and Zanzibar.
 Tanganyika included all the mainland of the present country and also Mafia Island.
 It was the major part of a German colony (German East Africa) until it was captured by British troops in World War I. Britain governed it under a League of Nations mandate until World War II and then under a United Nations trustreeship until it became independent in 1961.
 Zanzibar, which includes the islands of Unguja (Zanzibar) and Pemba, has a long history as an Arab outpost on the African coast.
 It was also the site of a Portuguese trading post throughout most of the 16th and 17th centuries, until the Sultan of Oman drove the Portuguese out in 1698.
 Zanzibar was placed under a British protectorate beginning in 1890 but it continued to be governed autonomously as a sultanate until the British ended their protectorate in 1963.
 After a revolution overthrew the sultanate Zanzibar joined Tanganyika to form Tanzania in 1964.
+Lighthouses of Zanzibar are decribed on a separate page.
+This page includes lighthouse in the rest of Tanzania, the area of the former Tanganyika, now known usually as Mainkand Tanzania.
 Mainland Tanzania is divided into 26 regions (mkoa).
-Zanzibar, an autonomous region with its own government and legislature, is divided into five regions, three on Unjuga and two on Pemba.
 In Swahili, the common language of the Tanzanian coast, the word for a lighthouse is mnara wa taa (related to the Arabic manara).
 The Arabic word ras is used for a cape.
-Lighthouses in Tanzania, except for Zanzibar, are operated by the Tanzania Ports Authority.
-Lighthouses in Zanzibar are operated by the Zanzibar Ports Corporation.
+Lighthouses in Mainland Tanzania are operated by the Tanzania Ports Authority.
 ARLHS numbers are from the ARLHS World List of Lights.
 Light List numbers are from volume D of the Admiralty List of Lights & Fog Signals.
 U.S. NGA List numbers are from Publication 112.

 |